ieee-vgtc/ieeevis.org/_posts/2020-10-07-things-are-changing.md

 ---
-title: Things are Changing in 2021
+title: Things are Changing in 2021: The New VIS Conference
 description: We are introducing a blog for IEEE VIS
 layout: blog-page
 active_nav: Blog
 authors: The reVISe Committee; corresponding: Alexander Lex and Min Chen
-auhtor_contact: revise@ieeevis.org
+author_contact: revise@ieeevis.org
 permalink: /blog/things-are-changing-2021
 ---

-# Things are Changing in 2021: The New VIS Conference

 Hello VIS Community!